netlify/markdown-to-sanity/bin/blogs/2017-05-11-migrating-to-your-jekyll-site-to-netlify.md

 topics:
   - tutorials
 tags:
-  - jekyll
+  - Jekyll
   - how-to
-  - tutorial
+  - Tutorial
 format: blog
-image: /img/blog/jekyll.png
+image: /v3/img/blog/jekyll.png
 ---
 **This guide was most recently updated on July 24th, 2018.
 Below are the package versions used:**